Butanium/Butanium/README.md

 - Proficient with functional (**`OCaml`**), imperative (**`Python`**) and object-oriented (**`Java`**) languages
 - Some experience with: **`Haskell`**, **`C`**, **`C#`**, **`JavaScript`**, **`x86_64 Assembly`**, **`Lisp`**
 - Previous experience with the python libraries **`PyTorch`**, **`Matplotlib`**, **`Pandas`**, **`NumPy`** and **`Scikit-Learn`**
-- Proficient with **Google Colab**, **Visual Studio Code** and **JetBrains** IDEs
+- Proficient with  **Git**, **Google Colab**, **Visual Studio Code** and **JetBrains** IDEs

 ## Computer science projects 🖱️
-- 2022-2023: Participated in “Séminaire Turing”, an AI safety reading group at ENS Paris Saclay
+- 2022-2023: Participated in “Séminaire Turing”, an AI alignment reading group at ENS Paris Saclay
 - December 2022: Participated in the [AI testing hackathon](https://itch.io/jam/aitest) organized by Esben Kran.
-[Our submission about Trojans in transformers](https://itch.io/jam/aitest/rate/1842319) was ranked 4rd
+[Our submission about Trojans in transformers](https://itch.io/jam/aitest/rate/1842319) was ranked #4
+- November 2022: Participated in the [**ML4G**](https://effisciences-research.notion.site/ML-for-Good-8b94525e6d98425083731a223b53b237), a one-week French AI alignment camp organized by [**Effisciences**](https://effisciences.org/)
 - November 2022: Participated in the [Interpretability hackathon](https://alignmentjam.com/post/join-the-interpretability-hackathon) organized by Esben Kran featuring Neel Nanda
-- November 2022: Participated in the [**ML4G**](https://effisciences-research.notion.site/ML-for-Good-8b94525e6d98425083731a223b53b237), a one-week French AI alignment camp organized by [**Effisciences**](https://effisciences.org/)
 - October 2022: Participated in the AI alignment Hackathon organized by [EffiSciences](https://www.effisciences.org/) about the out of distribution and underspecification problems
 - 2021-2022: Implemented a [Monte-Carlo tree search for the travelling salesman problem](https://github.com/Butanium/monte-carlo-tree-search-TSP)
 - 2021-2022: Created various heuristics for 6 **CodinGame** multiplayer games in **`Python`** and **`OCaml`**